-This section takes different releases from media (national initiatives regarding LLL strategies, national and regional newspaper, journals, internet, print and online advertisement, and T.V. reports), which have been occurred during the last four years (2009-2012) and particular the last year, into account for our analysis of current LLL issues which will be named as "Hot Topics".
+This section takes into account news and public debates as broadcasted/published by the nation-wide media during the last four years (2009-2012) and particularly the last year (national initiatives regarding LLL strategies, national and regional newspaper, journals, internet, print and online advertisement, and TV reports), in order to perform an analysis of current LLL issues which will been named as "Hot Topics".

-The analysis will show the most important national Hot Topics of LLL issues which will include potential problems of different LLL target groups with regard of implementation of LLL strategies as well as the handling with new structural or demographical difficulties in practical application of LLL measures.
+The analysis will show the most important national Hot Topics of LLL issues which will include potential problems and challenges with different LLL target groups with regard of the implementation of LLL strategies as well as the handling with new structural or demographical difficulties in practical application of LLL measures.